 Select the Configuration tab in the upper left corner.

 Creating a Line of Business

 - To create a new LOB, click the Edit icon within the “Default LOB (All Data)” box or the “Add a new LOB” button at the bottom left of the Configuration screen.

 - Enter the required LOB Name.

-- Click Groups to display a drop-down menu of ALL current Groups for the Account ID.
-Select all Groups that should be included within the LOB.
+- Click Groups to display a drop-down menu of ALL current groups for the Account ID.
+Select all the groups that should be included within the LOB.

 - Click “Create LOB” to display a summary of the newly created LOBs.